viadeo/snowplow-dashboard/README.md

 ### And many more

 Features to document:
-* Build your analytics DSL
+* Queries from raw SQL
-* A/B testing
+* Queries from your organization Analytics DSL
 * Asynchronous Ajax loading
 * Caching
 * Heroku ready
-* Queries from raw SQL
+* A/B testing Methodology

 ## License